 - Tooth sensitivity to hot and cold temperatures

 - A pimple on the gums that will not go away

 Dental pulp is the soft area of a tooth where the veins, nerves, and connective tissues are located.
 When the pulp of a tooth is infected, our dentists will perform a root canal to remove the pulp and bacteria.

 To perform a root canal, our dentists will first take X-rays to examine the shape of your root canal.
 They will then drill an access hole into the infected tooth.
-Our dentists will use root canal files to clean the inside of the tooth all the way down the roots.
-After all of the pulp, bacteria, and debris have been removed, our dentists will seal the tooth with a sealer paste and a rubber compound.
+Our dentist will use root canal files to clean the inside of the tooth all the way down the roots.
+After all of the pulp, bacteria, and debris have been removed, our dentist will seal the tooth with a sealer paste and a rubber compound.
 A filling is placed to close the access hole.
-Our dentists may decide to place a dental crown to support the tooth after root canal treatment.
+Our dentist may decide to place a dental crown to support the tooth after root canal treatment.

 We invite you to contact Darden DDS today to learn more and to schedule your next appointment.